chilcano/mtls-apps-examples/2-hello-go/README.md

 Hello World
 ```

-You could pass to curl the passphrase used to encrypt the client private key through `curl --cert <certificate[:password]>`, in this way when calling through curl, it doesn't prompt for the passphrase.
+You could pass to curl the passphrase used to encrypt the client private key through `curl --cert <certificate[:password]>`, in this way when calling through curl it doesn't prompt for the passphrase.

 ```sh
 $ curl --cacert 2_intermediate/certs/ca-chain.cert.pem \